ngx-rocket/scripts/README.md

 - `--release`: Create a Cordova release build
 - `--verbose`: Show Cordova debug output
 - `--yarn`: Use [Yarn](https://yarnpkg.com) instead of NPM to run the `build` script
-- `--parseJson`: During `env`, if an environment variable's value is parsable JSON, it will be a proper object in `.env.ts`
+- `--parse-json`: During `env`, if an environment variable's value is parsable JSON, it will be a proper object in `.env.ts`

 > Note: Yarn is automatically used instead of NPM is the environment variable `NGX_PACKAGE_MANAGER` is set to `yarn` or
 > if the current project was generated with ngX-Rocket using Yarn option (option is saved in `.yo-rc.json`).